cwarden45/RNAseq_templates/TopHat_Workflow/README.md

 So, I will post an update when more specific guidance / suggestions can be provided.  **In the meantime, I apologize, but I cannot provide user support for the templates.**

+**Update (10/11/2019):** It is a work in progress (and doesn't represent everything from my experiences that I want to show), but I have started to try and show the need to have testing for every project using public data [here](https://sourceforge.net/projects/rnaseq-deg-methodlimit/) (which also includes a public log / "lab notebook" for this project"

 ### Order to Run Scripts ###